-- o Second day assignment is late: zero credit - O Students who have missed school due to illness or other excused absences will still have one day for each day that the student has been absent, plus one, to complete and turn in make-up work to receive full credit.
-Make-up work not turned in within this grace period will be considered late and graded accordingly. - o Homework passes vary per grade level; see Academic Dean for further information.
+Full credit will be given for homework, projects, or assignments turned in on the date due.
+Students who have missed school due to illness or other excused absences will still have one day for each day that the student has been absent, plus one day, to complete and turn in make-up work to receive full credit.
+Make-up work not turned in within this grace period will be considered late and graded accordingly.